-Basic compensation Basic compensation consists of fixed pa knowledge, responsibilities.
-Bonuses Bonuses are only paid to the full-time An performance during the current fiscal ye
+Basic compensation Basic compensation consists of fixed pay based on each Audit & Supervisory Board Member's career, knowledge, responsibilities.
+Bonuses Bonuses are only paid to the full-time Audit & Supervisory Board Members, and it is based on our business performance during the current fiscal year.